Why does the sky turn pink at sunset?

 • Pollution: It's often said that aerosols as a result of pollution enhance the intensity of sunsets, but this is wrong.
 Pollution aerosols relatively large and varied in size.
 This means the scattering they produce is not that wavelength-dependent.
 Put plainly, low-level pollution and dust tends to dull the vibrancy of sunsets (i.e. a polluted sky might produce a pink sunset when it would have otherwise produced a bright orange or red sunset with clean air).

 • Humidity: In humid conditions, the water vapor in the air adheres to the particles in the air.
 The additional water bulks up the particle and essentially blocks light to pass through.
-This also reduces the bright red and orange intensity of a sunset, leading to more pink sunsets.
+This also reduces the bright red and orange intensity of a sunset, leading to more pink skies and sunsets.

 Curious about how the world works?